BethanyEJohnson/Solitaire/README.md

 Changes Uploaded on 11/28:

-DeckOfCards (Singelton), you can click on space deck is initially in to flip deck back over when you cycle through it
+DeckOfCards (Singelton), you can click on space deck is initially in to flip deck back over when you cycle through it Task List:

--
--
--
-Task List:
-Fix Deck cycle, when deck is flipped back over it start from bottom card Add logic to make cards stay when move
+-Fix Deck cycle, when deck is flipped back over it start from bottom card -Add logic to make cards stay when move
-Add logic to stack cards in cache
+-Add logic to stack cards in cache
-Implement design patterns
+-Implement design patterns